mikkokallio/bicep-workshop/README.md

 - Deploy again.
 What happens?
 - Read this article.
 What is needed to actually delete a resource?
 - After figuring out how to delete the resources, remove the comments and re-deploy the resource.
 - Change the location into something else than westeurope and re-reploy using the same mode as above.
+Does it work?
+- Change location back to westeurope.

 ## Task 1.3: Add a VM to the vnet